Psiphon-Inc/psiphon-automation/README.md

 - Rethink if it makes sense to exclude the "current" transport from temp/failover transports.

+- Make sure session reconstruction is okay with the fact that the final /status might use a different protocol than the rest of the session.

 Things to explain
 - Programmatic transport priority